mahdava/mimmit-koodaa-workshop-nov-2020/README.md

 ## JavaScript Exercises

-For the JavaScript exercises please refer to the folder called `JavaScript_Exercises` and open the file named `exercises.js`.
+For the JavaScript exercises please refer to the file named `javascript_exercises.js`.